jainakhil88/android-commons/README.md

  * Tons of Nuts and Bolts for String, Maths and other various features.
  * Android 2.2+ / API Level 8+ Support.

+## Usage

+ * Using the library is very easy, just copy the **library jar** in **libs** directory of android project or include the file    in build path.
+See step by step how to include library [here](https://github.com/jainakhil88/android-commons/wiki/Quick-Setup) for quick setup.
+ * Look [here](https://github.com/jainakhil88/android-commons/wiki/Useful-Info) if you any have issues while deploying the app using proguard.

 ## Package Structure / UML Diagrams

 * **[App Package](https://github.com/jainakhil88/android-commons/wiki/UML-and-Package-Structure#app-package)**